 One final problem that catches a lot of SBS registrants: when you set up your online account with the RS, you must include any and all of your business activities on your online Tax Card (Info Card).
 Any activities you perform that were not listed will be subject to 20% tax, rather than 1%, even if they are activities that qualify for the 1% tax.

 Once again, this tax could be applied retroactively if you begin new activities and do not update your Tax Card each month – even if you never knew in the first place that listing those activities was mandatory.

 Because the Tax Card is in Georgian and does not translate properly, it’s a step that many people miss.
 Remembering to keep it up to date is also easy to forget.
 For ExpatHub Accounting clients, we fill out the Tax Card for you when we set up your account, and we update it (with your approval) when we see from your monthly invoices that you are offering new services.

 The Common Myth of “I Won’t Be Audited Anyway”

 There are many myths and misconceptions making the rounds on social media and various blogs about Georgian tax, but one of the nastiest ones is the “I won’t be audited anyway” line of thinking.

 This couldn’t be further from the truth.
 Contrary to what some appear to believe, the Georgian Revenue Service does conduct audits, and much more often than the tax authorities in many Western countries.
 That’s especially true in the current, post-Covid times, with the Revenue Service appearing to have significantly ramped up the frequencies of their audits, as well as their interpretation of vague regulations.

-These warnings are not just a pedantic interpretation of the law, but very much a reality – and one that, when ignored, can be very painful indeed, with back-tax penalties of 50% of the owed tax, plus 0.05% interest per day on top of it.
+These warnings are not just a pedantic interpretation of the law, but very much a reality – and one that, when ignored, can be very painful indeed, with back-tax penalties of 50% of the owed tax, plus 0.05% interest per day on top of that.